- SEO project management provides a framework to tackle enterprise-level search visibility projects with greater precision and reliability.

-The Ability to Collaborate
+The ability to collaborate

-To aid with collaboration, build structure such as a daily scrum, weekly standup meeting, monthly review, quarterly strategy session, or whatever other type of interactive meetings make sense for your team.
+To aid with team collaboration, build structure such as a daily scrum, weekly standup meeting, monthly review, quarterly strategy session, or whatever other type of interactive meetings make sense for your team.

-Unlike digital marketing and PPC that deliver results as soon as you launch ads, SEO outcomes take time to materialize.
+Unlike digital marketing and PPC that deliver results as soon as you launch ads, SEO strategies take time to materialize.
 In fact, search engine optimization is more like a freight train: it takes a while to get it moving, but it doesn’t stop as soon as you turn off the engine.

 Since it can take twelve months or longer to start up your organic traffic flywheel, you’ll need to plan SEO projects in advance.
 In other words, don’t launch an SEO campaign to rank your bathing suits landing page in April.

-SEO Copywriting & Editing
+SEO copywriting & editing

 Quality content is one of the top three Google ranking factors along with backlinks and RankBrain.
 So if you want your content marketing to be successful, you must have a firm grasp on SEO copywriting.

 That doesn’t mean you should write for search engines and bots.
 On the contrary, your copy must keep human users engaged in order to perform well in search.
-For starters, you’ll need to answer a user’s query, create engaging content, organize it logically, incorporate keywords, make it easy to read, and ensure it’s error-free.
+For starters, you’ll need to answer a user’s query, create engaging content, organize it logically, use long-tail keywords, make it easy to read, and ensure it’s error-free.

-Basic Understanding of HTML and CSS
+Basic understanding of HTML and CSS

 OK, you’re not a web developer, no problem.
 You should still learn HTML and CSS.
 While that may seem overwhelming, it’s actually not as daunting as it seems.
 What’s more, you’ll have the ability to identify basic mistakes much faster than if you always need to rely on developers.

-Analytics, Analysis & Reporting
+Analytics, analysis & reporting